UCSDPulmonaryImaging/Deforminator/README.md

 ### With an installed version of MATLAB (preferably >=2014a)

 Download the latests version from Github

 Add to Matlab path the following folders:
 - Deforminator/
 - GUI_play_projective/

 ### Without MATLAB/ using runtime environment

-Follow instructions in folder: Deforminator_PIL/for_testing/
+Follow instructions in folder:

-Installing Deforminator_PIL

-With an installed version of MATLAB (preferably >=2014a)
+Deforminator_PIL/for_testing/

 ## Using Deforminator_PIL